 | Suitable for | Kids, elders, pregnant women (fully cooked) |

-Top 10 Benefits of Eating Rawas Fish
+Top 10 Benefits of Eating Indian Salmon Fish (Rawas)

 Rich in Omega-3 Fatty Acids

-This fish is high in omega-3 fatty acids, which are important for your brain and heart health.
+Rawas is high in omega-3 fatty acids, which are important for your brain and heart health.

-It can decrease inflammation, reduce the risk of stroke, and provide a shield against atherosclerosis (hardening of the arteries).
+This fish can decrease inflammation, reduce the risk of stroke, and provide a shield against atherosclerosis (hardening of the arteries).

 Regular inclusion of this fatty fish in a diet may help reduce the risk of cardiovascular diseases, including hypertension, and cancer.